Q: How did the Slovaks write?

 The Kingdom of Hungary's language of administration and higher education was Latin until the late 18th–early 19th century, Slovaks often published in that language until then.
 A few of their academic works came out in German in the 19th century.
 The first brief non-Latin notations by the Slovaks began to appear in the 14th century, the first known printed book came out in the 16th century.

-The written standard stabilized in the early 17th century, split into two standards (Catholic and Lutheran) towards the end of the same century, the Catholic standard was modified in the late 18th century, and both written standards were consolidated and shifted to a single substantially altered written standard in the mid-19th century, which has been maintained through the present.
+The written standard stabilized in the early 17th century, split into two standards (Catholic and Lutheran) toward the end of the same century, the Catholic standard was modified in the late 18th century, and both written standards were consolidated and shifted to a single substantially altered written standard in the mid-19th century, which has been maintained through the present.

 Early written standard